10 Helpful Products Improve Bathroom Safety for Seniors

 keep seniors safe and independent with useful bathroom safety gifts

-The bathroom is an especially dangerous place for seniors – hard surfaces, small spaces, lots of corners and edges, and slippery water sets the perfect stage for accidents and falls.
+The bathroom is perilous for seniors – hard surfaces, small spaces, many corners and edges, and slippery water set the perfect stage for accidents and falls.

 So, we found 10 simple and effective products that improve bathroom safety for seniors.

-They make it easier for your older adult to take care of everyday needs, reduce the risk of falls, and help them remain as independent as possible.
+They make it easier for your older adult to care for everyday needs, reduce the risk of falls, and help them remain independent.

 Having the confidence to safely perform personal tasks like using the toilet or bathing boosts your older adult’s self-esteem and mood.
 And increased safety means less worrying for you.